 401k vs. Roth IRA

-I think Roth IRAs are a great deal, and I recommend opening a Roth IRA if you fall in the income limits.
+Roth IRAs are a great deal, and I recommend opening a Roth IRA if you fall within the income limits.
 It’s important to understand their advantages.

 Take some time to read about and understand the differences between TSP plans and IRAs.

-For many people, investing for the 401k match is best, then working toward maxing out your Roth IRA because of the long-term tax benefits that Roth accounts offer.
+For many people, investing for the 401k match is better than working toward maxing out your Roth IRA because of the long-term tax benefits that Roth accounts offer.

 Investing in both a Roth IRA and a 401k helps diversify your taxes in your retirement years.
 Here are some more tips about maximizing your 401k plan contributions.